 Touhou fandom being what it is, many characters get this at different times.
-Hong Meiling (who's always suffering Sakuya's stabbity wrath for sleeping on the job and allowing Marisa into the Scarlet Devil Mansion to steal Patchy's books), Reisen Udongein Inaba (who's always getting punished by Eirin for Tewi's pranks, in addition to the sadistic attentions of Kaguya and others), and Mystia Lorelei (who has to deal with Yuyuko and other youkai always trying to eat her) probably get the worst of it, though..
+Hong Meiling (who's always suffering Sakuya's stabbity wrath for sleeping on the job and allowing Marisa into the Scarlet Devil Mansion to steal Patchy's books), Reisen Udongein Inaba (who's always getting punished by Eirin for Tewi's pranks, in addition to the sadistic attentions of Kaguya and others), Mystia Lorelei (who has to deal with Yuyuko and other youkai always trying to eat her), and Wakasagihime (who is half-fish, extremely weak and was almost eaten once in canon) probably get the worst of it, though...
 Borderline canon in Reisen's case, too.

 Many characters in the Disgaea series have moments of this: